 You can take your baby home soon after the test.

-Your baby may be a little “floppy” from the medication used to relax him or her.
+Your baby may be a little weak and sleepy from the medicine used to relax him or her.

 Your baby will likely nap off and on for a few hours.

-You will receive results within about 7 days.
+You will get results within about 7 days.